Better Physiotherapy through our Clinical Teams of Physiotherapists in Malaysia

 Focused and Targeted Manual Therapy: A Component of Clinical Physiotherapy

 Manual therapy is a system of “hands-on” therapeutic procedures and techniques performed by a skilled therapist.
-The definition for manual therapy and type of manual therapy differs from profession to profession.
+The definition of manual therapy and type of manual therapy differs from profession to profession.

 n our center, the manual therapy is part of your physiotherapy session.
 The sole purpose of our methods of manual therapy is to improve tissue healing and decrease recovery time.
 Our team members are professional that dedicate time each week reading and researching to develop better and enhance their skills.
 Thus, so the care you get from us is second to none.